 billion, an increase of $22.8 billion from Dec 31, 2011.

 Consolidated cash and investments was $176.3 billion at Dec 31,

 In 2012, the company made a number of smaller-sized business

 Berkshire is a conglomerate, which houses over 80 different

 businesses, along with equity investments in many companies.
 The

-due to heavy exposure to stock option derivatives.
-However, most of
+another due to heavy exposure to stock option derivatives.

-Berkshire Hathaway.
-The stock, however, retains a Zacks #3 Rank,
+Berkshire Hathaway retains a Zacks Rank #3 (Hold).
+Other

 BERKSHIRE HTH-A (BRK.A): Free Stock Analysis